Image: Joshua Atkins

 Dubbed the ‘Cathedral of Power’, it once supplied a fifth of London’s electricity and the main Boiler House is so vast it could fit St. Paul’s Cathedral.
 Today the historic turbine halls have been transformed into a mega mall, alongside 436 apartments, two cinemas, London’s first-ever Art’otel plus more activities than you could ever dream of packing into one afternoon.

 From the outside the historic turbine halls appear unchanged.
 But enter and you’ll find an emporium fully decked in 1930’s Art Deco glamour, flanked with 250 shops.
-As well as retail therapy, there’s a sizeable clutch of restaurants including Tozi Grand Cafe, Wrights Brothers, Control Room B and Boqueria, and in winter you’ll find one of the biggest pop-up ice rinks in London sandwiched between the Power Station and the Thames.
+As well as retail therapy, there’s a sizeable clutch of restaurants including Wright Brothers Battersea and Control Room B, and in winter you’ll find one of the biggest pop-up ice rinks in London sandwiched between the Power Station and the Thames.

 Wonder at the surprising harmony between the building’s industrial architecture and the shiny shop windows and perhaps grab something sweet to snack on from Crosstown or Kova.
 It’ll help to keep you going to the next stop…

 As much as we embrace spontaneity and going fully with the flow, we’d advise booking this one ahead of time.
 Go for a later slot, that way you can roll from the comfort of Brunswick House’s crumbling grandeur to wherever the early evening takes you.

 Once a squatters’ den, Brunswick House sits stately but somewhat shadowed by its neighbours – we’re looking at you, MI6 HQ and glass-clad American Embassy – on Wandsworth Road.